Attorney

 Johnston also handles employment cases, including such things as wrongful termination and discrimination issues.

-He lives in Windsor, California, with his many pets.
+He lives in Santa Rosa, California, with his many pets.
 And he has continued to coach basketball over the years as a volunteer.
 With basketball as with the law, once a passion takes hold it sticks around.

 Share by: